-Multiple lightweight layers of clothing provide skiers with the level of warmth and versatility in low temperatures.
-Layering allows to add or remove items as required, as the body may heat up or get cold fairly quickly, depending on how mobile or slow skiers are in those weather conditions.
-The layers are meant to trap the “dead air space” to keep body warm.
+Multiple lightweight insulating layers of clothing provide skiers with a level of warmth and versatility in low temperatures on the ski trails.
+Wearing layers allows to add or remove items as required, as the body may heat up or get cold fairly quickly, depending on how mobile or slow skiers are in those weather conditions.
+The layers are meant to trap the “dead air space” to retain heat and keep the body warm.

 It is natural for your body to produce a lot of sweat when you cross-country ski.
 This will either be due to the physical exertion and/or retaining the moisture within their clothing, given the variations in the temperature between the warm body and the cold air outside.

-Base layer materials made out of wool or synthetic will be efficient in releasing the moisture out of your body and evaporate.
+Base layer materials like a long underwear made out of wool or synthetic will be efficient in releasing the moisture out of your body and evaporate.

-This inner base layer clothing should be a snug fit against your skin, and never be tight or restrictive.
+This inner base layer clothing should be tight fitting against your skin, and never be tight or restrictive.
 Likewise, the layers shouldn’t be too loose either, as that will lead to the circulation of moist air around or on your skin that will make you feel chilly.

-The middle layer is meant for moisture-wicking and at the same time provides your body with the much-needed warmth.
+The mid layer is meant to wick moisture and at the same time provides your body with the much-needed warmth.

 Something like merino wool would be ideal that is thin and warm material.
-They are lightweight and thin fabric for a reason – you may take it off quickly during skiing, if you are feeling warm, and store it in your pocket or backpack.
+They are lightweight and thin fabric for a reason – you may take it off quickly during skiing, if you are feeling warm, and store it in your backpack or pocket.

-If the weather is generally colder (or will get colder), it is always a good idea add middle layers, as opposed to wearing bulky clothing that will be hard to remove and stuff in your pack.
+If there is cold weather (or will get colder), it is always a good idea add middle layers, as opposed to wearing bulky clothing that will be hard to remove and stuff in your pack.
 These added layers are more efficient in taking out the moisture from your body and adjust your clothing gear to suit the weather conditions and your body temperature.

-Nordic ski jackets are purpose-built as breathable jackets to provide you with effective ventilation, as required.
-They are made out of windproof fabrics on the entire front to avoid the high wind impact when you ski against it, and stretchy and breathable material on the backside for air to pass through and regularize your body temperature.
+Nordic ski jackets are purpose-built as breathable fabric jackets to provide you with effective ventilation for your upper body, as required.
+They are made out of windproof fabrics on the entire front for wind protection when you ski against it, and stretchy and breathable material on the backside for air to pass through and regularize your body temperature.

-You can check the windproof effectiveness of the fabric with the help of a “breath test”.
+You can check the windproof effectiveness of the fabric with the help of a ‘breath test’.
 Hold the jacket close to your mouth and blow hard on it.
 The cold wind will not pass through the jacket fabric.
-The front side fabric of your jacket (and pants) should be able to block the strongest of wind, for it to be effective.
-At the same time, the jacket’s joints should be flexible enough to allow you to move comfortably and easily.
+The front side fabric of your jacket and pants should be able to block the strongest of wind, for it to be effective.
+At the same time, the outer layer joints should be flexible enough to allow you to move comfortably and easily.

 Unless you are skiing in rainy conditions, avoid using Gore-Tex and similar material, as these jackets aren’t breathable enough for cross country skiing.
 You should certainly avoid wearing fabrics made from down feathers.